Your Path To Homeownership

 These high home loans are risky for lenders, so if you are interested in one, you’ll need to have a nearly perfect credit history and a high income.
 You’ll also need a lot of cash on hand.
 Based on your income and loan amount, you’ll usually need a down payment of at least 20%.
 You may need even more cash on hand before your lender approves you.

 You will need a high credit score.
 For a loan of up to $1 million, you’ll need a credit score of at least 700.
 A score of 720 is needed for loans of up to $1.5 million.
 For loans of up to $2 million, a score of 740 will be required.

 Debt-to-income ratio is another requirement.
 Lenders want to see that you have enough of a revenue stream to pay your bills.
 Your debt-to-income ratio can be calculated by dividing the amount you pay in bills by your monthly income.
 The lower, the better.
 To qualify for a jumbo loan, you’ll need a debt-to-income ratio of under 45%.

-Before applying for jumbo home loans in San Antonio, there are some things you should keep in mind.
+Before applying for jumbo home loans in Texas, there are some things you should keep in mind.
 A jumbo loan comes with high closing costs.
 On a $500,000 loan, you may have to pay as much as $25,000 before you even get the proceeds of your loan.